Food & Nutrition Services – Danville Community School Corporation

 End of Year Balances

-Funds remaining in the active students’ meal account at the end of each school year will automatically be applied to the students’ balance for the next school year.
+Funds remaining in the active students’ meal account at the end of each school year will automatically be applied to the students’ balance for the next school year unless donation funds are available.